 There should never be an instance of an SEO company using only data aggregators in your local search engine optimization campaign, only as an addition.
 That’s really not needed if your SEO is done correctly.

-Most internet marketing companies use Synced Listings or Data Aggregators for their SEO clients.
+Most internet marketing companies use Synced Listings for local SEO citations or Data Aggregators to build local citations for their clients.
 They believe it saves time, which is not the point here because they’re not aware of the major issues surrounding the use of these tools.
 The issue is that you’re not getting the results because of the duplicate and thin content issues cutting a swath across your local listings.

 The listings can turn out poorly providing zero added value for the search engines.
 Ask yourself, why would Google index listings that don’t add any value to the SERPS?
 They wouldn’t and they don’t.
 This creates problems with your rankings.
 Who needs that garbage?